brunomorenobm/construction-site-clearing/README-DEV.md

-### Read it if you are a Dev and needs to change or extend the code.
+# Read it if you are a DEV and if you need to change or extend the anything.

 The only constant we have in this tech world is: **everything changes**, so if you need to chage anything please follow the topics